wutansmash/bdn/teamOverview.md

 # Clinical Data Standards Team Overview

 ## Mission
-The Clinical Data Standards team develops and maintains the foundational data infrastructure that enables effective healthcare delivery at the point of care while supporting downstream data utilization.
+The Clinical Data Standards team develops and maintains the foundational data infrastructure that enables effective healthcare delivery at the point of care while supporting downstream data utilisation.
 We focus on creating and implementing standards that support clinical documentation, data exchange, and interoperability across healthcare systems.

 ## Core Responsibilities

 ### Standards Development and Implementation
 - OpenEHR archetypes and templates aligned with ISO 11179 principles
 - Healthcare metadata registry standards (ISO 21526 MetaRep)
-- FHIR questionnaire resources and form standardization
+- FHIR questionnaire resources and form standardisation
 - Integration protocols for clinical data exchange
 - Metadata repository governance and maintenance